 2. Monopoles should not be sited to create visual clutter or negatively affect specific views.

-The Monopole Facility is sited at a corner location where it will not create clutter or negatively affect specific views.
-The closest structure is a single-family residence and the Monopole Facility is not adjacent to any widows.
+The Monopole Facility is sited in an existing City street light pole where it will not create clutter or negatively affect specific views.

 3. Monopoles shall be screened from the public view wherever possible.